norpchen/ProcessGCode/README.md

 	* Changed fan option from 'Stacked Sparse Infill' to 'Sparse Infill'
 	* added option to enclose LCD messages in quotes
 	* bug fix on raft cooling
+May 9, 2013 -- Version 0.8.5
+	* Added support for relative movement
+	* Added parsing of G92 and G28 commands
+	* Added support for resume (experimental)
+	* Added ability to remove or pad comment lines
+	* Changed the way -m works internally
+	* Changed command line option --quote-comments to --quote-messages